This article compares the differences between the Scott Addict RC and Specialized Aethos.

 There are five models in the Aethos lineup based on its groupset setup.
 It’s also available in frameset only for Specialized and S-Works editions.

-Specialized Aethos models lineup
+Specialized Aethos vs others

 Scott vs Specialized carbon fiber